BlakeCLewis/MyPiLN/README.md

 	+ on a Pi Zero W 'startx chromium-browser --start-maximized' (chrome in X with no window manager)
     + or hit it with browser from other machine on your network
     + I run full desktop on Pi 3b
+    + MAX31856 has 50/60hz filter and a correction table and can do multiple types including S, minimal change

 - kiln sitter(KS) as a sensor
 	+ KS functions as 'ARMED', can not start firing without kilnsitter being armed